Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 the closing brace of the `if` statement.

-Xcode is inconsistent about the opening brace, and some of your colleagues may be to.
+Xcode is inconsistent about the opening brace, and some of your colleagues may be too.
 I wrote a small ruby gem called [fixbraces](http://abizern.org/fixbraces/) which will correctly position the braces on the opening line.